mikethreels/weather_app/README.md

-# to_do_list
+# Weather App

-This is a To Do List App using JavaScript and Webpack.
-With as goal learning how to apply Object Oriented Programming best practices.
+This Weather App project is created to test my knowledge about asynchronous communication with promises or async/await and when to use them.

 ![screenshot](./src/images/app_screenshot.png)